bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----

 - Sprint metrics for different teams - Jyoti
+- Ticket 4808 Service Fee being charged for filings which are comnbined - Jyoti
 - Brief discussion on how teams communicate release dates that get pushed out -- contribute better Agile way of working     -Trish
-- Ticket 4808 Service Fee being charged for filings which are comnbined - Jyoti
+- Demo of account set up flow / selection of partner services.
+Given the soft launch for PPR we need to ensure there is knowledge sharing for designs and alignment for   timelines   - Melissa
+- Team designs and use cases and how we interact across our teams -Kaine